dkobia/jets/docs/_docs/routing/guide.md

 +-------+------+-------------+-------------------+
 ```

 Notice, only the path is affected.
-You can also set the scope prefix with a hash option.
-IE: `scope prefix: :admin`
+You can also set the scope prefix a string or symbol option.
+IE: `scope :admin`

-### 8.2 as example
+### 9.2 as example

 ```ruby
 scope(as: :admin) do